International Teaching Assistant Program (ITAP)

 NOTIFICATION OF EXAM RESULTS

-Placement exam and ITAPPE results are posted on the Graduate School website via Slate.
+Placement exam and Oral Skills Exam results are posted on the Graduate School website via Slate.
 To display a student’s detailed results, the department must click on the student’s name.
 In addition to individual test scores and final ITAP evaluation, other information, such as permission to teach or conditions placed on a student’s evaluation, may be entered.
 Departments are responsible for conveying this information as well as exam results to their students.
 The ELI notifies groups of students of their overall evaluation results, but not details.

 FOLLOW-UP